-Myocardial ischemia means your heart muscle is not getting enough blood (which contains oxygen and nutrients) to work as it should.
+Myocardial ischemia (or cardiac ischemia) means your heart muscle is not getting enough blood (which contains oxygen and nutrients) to work as it should.
 If this lack of blood from your coronary arteries is severe or goes on for more than a few minutes, it can damage your heart muscle.
 Then it becomes a myocardial infarction (heart attack).

 Symptoms and Causes

 The most common symptom of myocardial ischemia is angina (also called angina pectoris).
-Angina is chest pain that is also described as chest discomfort, heaviness, tightness, pressure, aching, burning, numbness, fullness, or squeezing.
-It can feel like indigestion or heartburn.
+This is chest pain (similar to indigestion or heartburn) that feels like:

-- Pain or discomfort in the upper body, including the arms, left shoulder, back, neck, jaw or stomach
+- Pain or discomfort in your upper body, including your arms, left shoulder, back, neck, jaw or stomach.

-If you have angina or any of the symptoms of ischemia listed above that last for more than 5 minutes, CALL 9-1-1 RIGHT AWAY!
-You may be having a heart attack or have a coronary artery that is completely blocked.
+If you have angina or any of the symptoms of ischemia listed above that last for more than five minutes, call 911 right away.

-It is possible to have ischemia ─ or even a heart attack ─ and not have any warning signs.
-This is called silent ischemia.
+It’s possible to have ischemia ─ or even a heart attack ─ and not have any warning signs.
+This is called silent myocardial ischemia.
 This is most common in people with diabetes, but it can happen to anyone with heart disease.

 What causes myocardial ischemia?